 Now let’s dive into the strategy part.

-11 Mobile Marketing Strategies That You Should Try in 2022 and Beyond:
+11 Mobile Marketing Strategies that Work in 2023

 1. Permissions from Your App Users